aliveadult/aliveadult/readme.md

-# MAFI: A Multi-Modal Attention Framework Integrating Molecular Subgraphs and Homologous Sequence Features for Drug-Target Affinity Prediction.
+# MAFI: A Multi-Modal Attention Framework Integrating Molecular Subgraphs and Homologous Sequence Features for Drug-Target Affinity Prediction

 MAFI: A Multi-Modal Attention Framework that combines protein homology sequence generation with multi-scale protein graph construction to enhance Drug-Target Affinity prediction.
 It uses the ESM3 model for creating homology sequences, enriching protein sequence diversity perception and improving generalization.
 The multi-step protein subgraph mapping captures structural info at different scales.
 Along with BILSTM and attention mechanisms, MAFI offers high interpretability, making it a credible tool for drug discovery.